abarinoff/ia-school-redux-tutorial/README.md

-Step 1: Pure redux implementation of simple TODO application
+Step 2: async actions implementation for fetching data from REST Api